A. Venefica

 Bear in mind, this is a loose summary of tips on how to work with the father archetype through the Tarot kings.

-My personal experience: I partook in this exercise (my dad and I were not close until about 10 years ago) and had really good results.
+My personal experience: I used this exercise (my dad and I were not close until about 10 years ago) and had really good results.
 My dad is the King of Wands (and, at the time, I rather thought I was the tiny lizard in the Waite rendition, overshadowed by his royal countenance).

 After a few months of working with this card in conjunction with my dad's energy (he's alive, but lives 2000 miles away), I began to see significant healing take place.
 I focused on the positive attributes shown in the card (and find these were also evident in my dad).